 Group Conflict Management

-(about nature of groups, stages of group development, etc)
+(about the nature of groups, stages of group development, etc)

 Problem Solving and Decision Making

 and Self-Managed Work Teams